-- Cleaning cloths
+- Microfiber cloths

 - Two bags or boxes

-- A vacuum with dusting, crevice and upholstery attachments
+- A vacuum with dusting, crevice, and upholstery attachments

 - Pick up the trash and put it in one of the bags or boxes.
 Set it aside.